nukuutos/beaurel-demo/README.md

 <img src="./beaurel.png" alt="beaurel" align="right" />

-Beaurel is a platform for beauty-masters and their customers.
-For beauty-masters it allows to create a flexible timetable and services, show to customer their works.
-Customers can book an appointments and review masters.
-Beaurel has some elements of social network like messenger, favorite masters (friends), etc.
+Beaurel is a platform for beauty masters and their customers.
+For beauty masters, it allows creating a flexible timetable and services, showing customers their work.
+Customers can book appointments and review masters.
+Beaurel has some social network elements like messenger, favorite masters (friends), etc.

 ## Start up